 Mr. Yunioshi "Breakfast at Tiffany's" (1961)

 A classic example of old-school Hollywood racism, Mickey Rooney's portrayal of Mr. Yunioshi, Holly Golightly's landlord, has since been protested and criticized.
-His caricature performance of a Japanese man with the assistance of prosthetic buckteeth and make-up was extremely offensive and completely distasteful.
+His caricature performance of a Japanese man with the assistance of prosthetic buck teeth and make-up was extremely offensive and completely distasteful.
 His thick accent was disrespectful and his scenes in the film were ridiculous and irking for many moviegoers.
 Mr. Yunioshi is an infamous film character and his appearance in the classic is widely debated by many.

-Emperor Commodus "Gladiator" (2000)
+Emperor Commodus Gladiator (2000)

 Gladiator's Emperor Commodus is the twisted and power-hungry son of Marcus Aurelius, whom he murders to gain power and become emperor.
 He is a ruthless and conniving character who will stop at nothing to secure power and prestige, and targets Maximus when he fails to pledge his loyalty.
-The character has no redeeming qualities and he is both amoral and ruthless, and Joaquin Phoenix's acting and talent makes him that much more intense and villainous.
+The character has no redeeming qualities and he is both amoral and ruthless, and Joaquin Phoenix's acting and talent make him that much more intense and villainous.

 © 2019 Rachel M Johnson